 20. Write a poem about an upcoming event

 The smell of roasting turkey?
 The cackles of witches flying overhead?
 Warm hot chocolate during a winter celebration?
 Writing about the holidays or other special events is a great opportunity to engage students in descriptive writing.
-As a bonus, tell students the poem will make a great gift for their family members.
+As a bonus, encourage students to share their poem as a heartfelt gift for their family members.

 21. Draw a picture